bgribble/flopsy/README.md

 * A post-action phase allows *sagas* to view the full store after it is updated and dispatch more actions

+Flopsy is currently WIP.
+It works but there are a lot of unexplored edges and I'm not sure where it's going to go.

 ### Example

 Here's how you define a simple state store with all the action